 - Confidential business information from clients and vendors: This includes financial and legal information (e.g., tax identifiers), and information submitted by a vendor working with us in support of our proposals and contracts with clients or our business operations.
 This confidential information is maintained in secure business operations databases or in secure project servers.

 - Project information: This is information provided to us by clients or third parties or information that we collect while conducting research projects.
-Health data, a special category of personal data per GDRP Article 9, may be processed with data subject consent and/or ethics committee/Institutional Review Board approval.
-In project performance, we always seek to limit such data to the minimum necessary to conduct the research and to receive it in a format with the least personal identifiers possible to fulfill the research purpose.
+Health data, a special category of personal data per GDRP Article 9, may be processed with data subject consent and/or ethics committee or Institutional Review Board approval.
+In carrying out research projects, we always seek to limit such data to the minimum necessary to fulfill the research purpose, e.g. receiving data with the least personal identifiers possible.

 Legal Basis for Processing